Providing real skills for the real world

 Our projects and work in Burkina Faso and with Bethel School involve working to create an entrepreneurial ecosystem in which children can thrive.

-We are also aiming to provide an IT teacher, tablet learning (though KIO and BRCK) and opportunities to have meaningful connections to global entrepreneurs and networks.
-Students can then begin to access worldwide, as well as local, knowledge to support their learning and help them to go on to gain employment or set up on their own when leaving school.
+In Autumn 2017 we employed an IT teacher who facilitates, tablet learning (though KIO and BRCK) and opportunities to have meaningful connections to global entrepreneurs and networks.
+Students can begin to access worldwide, as well as local, knowledge to support their learning and help them to go on to gain employment or set up on their own when leaving school.

 Giving Africa aims to empower the children of Bethel School and surrounding areas to become the next generation of leaders - giving them the choice to set up on their own, gain employment or access further education - thus lifting themselves and their communities from poverty.